mas-bandwidth/gafferongames/content/post/deterministic_lockstep.md

 <hr>

-_If you enjoyed this article, please [support my work](http://www.patreon.com) on Patreon and encourage me to write more articles!
-Patreon supporters also get access to exclusive content, like example source code for articles_.
+_If you enjoyed this article, please [support my work](http://www.patreon.com) on Patreon and encourage me to write more articles.
+Patreon supporters also get access to exclusive supporter content, like example source code for articles and previews of work in progress!_

 __NEXT ARTICLE:__ [Snapshot Interpolation](/post/snapshot_interpolation/)